Introduction | Orthodox (Hindu) Schools | Heterodox (Non-Hindu) Schools

 The main heterodox (nastika) schools, which do not accept the authority of the Vedas, include:

-Also known as Lokayata, Carvaka is a materialistic, sceptical and atheistic school of thought.
+Also known as Lokayata, Carvaka is a materialistic, skeptical and atheistic school of thought.
 Its founder was Carvaka, author of the Barhaspatya Sutras in the final centuries B.C., although the original texts have been lost and our understanding of them is based largely on criticism of the ideas by other schools.
 As early as the 5th Century, Saddaniti and Buddhaghosa connected the Lokayatas with the Vitandas (or Sophists), and the term Carvaka was first recorded in the 7th Century by the philosopher Purandara, and in the 8th Century by Kamalasila and Haribhadra.
-As a vital philosophical school, Carvara appears to have died out some time in the 15th Century.
+As a vital philosophical school, Carvaka appears to have died out some time in the 15th Century.

 - Buddhist philosophy:

 Buddhism is a non-theistic system of beliefs based on the teachings of Siddhartha Gautama, an Indian prince later known as the Buddha, in the 5th Century B.C.
-The question of God is largely irrelevant in Buddhism, and it is mainly founded on the rejection of certain orthodox Hindu philosophical concepts (althought it does share some philosophical views with Hinduism, such as belief in karma).
+The question of God is largely irrelevant in Buddhism, and it is mainly founded on the rejection of certain orthodox Hindu philosophical concepts (although it does share some philosophical views with Hinduism, such as belief in karma).
 Buddhism advocates a Noble Eightfold Path to end suffering, and its philosophical principles are known as the Four Noble Truths (the Nature of Suffering, the Origin of Suffering, the Cessation of Suffering, and the Path Leading to the Cessation of Suffering).
 Buddhist philosophy deals extensively with problems in metaphysics, phenomenology, ethics and epistemology.

 - Jain philosophy:

 The central tenets of Jain philosophy were established by Mahavira in the 6th Century B.C., although Jainism as a religion is much older.
 A basic principle is anekantavada, the idea that reality is perceived differently from different points of view, and that no single point of view is completely true (similar to the Western philosophical doctrine of Subjectivism).
 According to Jainism, only Kevalis, those who have infinite knowledge, can know the true answer, and that all others would only know a part of the answer.
 It stresses spiritual independence and the equality of all life, with particular emphasis on non-violence, and posits self-control as vital for attaining the realization of the soul's true nature.
-Jain belief emphasize the immediate consequences of one's behaviour.
+Jain belief emphasizes the immediate consequences of one's behavior.